clawless-ai/clawless/README.md

 ```

 Each status transition can be configured in `config/admin.yaml` to require human approval (`human`) or proceed automatically (`auto`).
 The `human-review` gate always requires human approval by default.

+Proposals that the LLM determines are impossible to implement within the security constraints are automatically rejected as **infeasible**, with a reason logged in the proposal file.

 ## Configuration